40 BIG Ideas for Small Business Marketing

 Webinars are a great way to show off your expertise in the field, and to engage potential customers concerning your services or products.
 It’s small business marketing that’s easy to do, tons of fun, and it’s a great way to build relationships while educating a large audience.

-Answer questions in Yahoo Answers, Wiki Answers, Ask Answers, LinkedIn answer, and Mahalo Answers to build credibility in the online community.
+Answer questions on Quora, Reddit, LinkedIn and industry-specific forums to build credibility in the online community.
 As your audience begins to notice your expertise and professionalism, they’ll be more likely to use your business.

 “Thank you” Coupons – Customer Appreciation